UCLA radiologists combine advanced technology with compassionate, accessible care.

 Why choose UCLA Health for radiology?

 At UCLA Health, our radiology team combines experience and technology to deliver exceptional care.
 We have achieved international recognition for our research programs.
 Many of our faculty are known worldwide as leaders in their field.

 Highlights of the Department of Radiology include:

-Full range of diagnostic services: We provide all types of imaging services, both on an inpatient and outpatient basis.
+Full range of diagnostic services: Our radiology centers provide all types of medical imaging services, both on an inpatient and outpatient basis.
 We offer specialized services in breast imaging, pediatric imaging, acute care imaging and more.
 These specializations mean that you receive the most advanced options for your condition and needs.

 State-of-the-art technology: Our radiologists use advanced techniques to give you the most accurate diagnosis possible.
 For example, we have a quantitative three-dimensional imaging lab where we combine high-resolution 3D images with powerful software.
 This technology gives us unparalleled ability to plan efficient and effective procedures.

 Smooth transitions of care: At UCLA Health, we make it easy to coordinate care and share imaging results with your primary physician.
 Through UCLA Radiology Connections, you can upload images directly to your provider through a secure portal.
 This service is also helpful when you have had imaging at another institution that you’d like to share with us before your radiology appointment.

-Access to clinical trials: Our radiology team includes expert researchers who investigate new approaches to diagnosis and treatment.
+Access to clinical trials: The UCLA radiology team includes expert researchers who investigate new approaches to diagnosis and treatment.
 When you come to UCLA Health, you have access to a range of clinical trials.
 These studies offer patients more care options, including promising new treatments.

 Research and innovation: Our interventional neuroradiologists are leaders in research and innovation.
 For example, we invented a device called the MERCI.
 The MERCI was the first approved device for opening up brain vessels to treat acute stroke.

 The radiology team supports multiple clinical areas throughout UCLA Health.
 We provide imaging services for breast cancer prevention, varicose vein treatment, lung cancer screening and more.
 Our services include: